kstenerud/concise-encoding/ce-structure.md

 #### Binary and Decimal Float Conversions

-Binary and decimal float values can rarely be converted to each other without data loss, but conversions can sometimes be necessary:
+Binary and decimal float values can rarely be converted to each other without data loss, but conversions are sometimes necessary:

- * The destination platform might not support one of the types.
+ * The destination platform might not support the requested type.
- * The destination object's required type might not match.
+ * The struct being decoded into might only have a partially compatible type.

-Such conversions **MUST** be done using a method that effectively produces the same result in the destination type as the following algorithm would:
+Conversion between binary and decimal float values **MUST** be done using a method that effectively produces the same result in the destination type as the following algorithm would:

 1. Convert the source value to its string-based decimal float encoding.
 2. Convert the string value into the destination type.

-Where conversion between binary float and string representation follows a commonly accepted conversion algorithm present in most standard libraries, for example:
+Where conversion between binary float and string representation follows one of the commonly accepted conversion algorithms present in most standard libraries, for example:

  * Jerome T. Coonen: "An Implementation Guide to a Proposed Standard for Floating-Point Arithmetic."
 Computer, Vol. 13, No. 1, January 1980, pp. 68-79
  * Guy.
 L. Steele Jr. and J. L. White: "How to print floating-point numbers accurately".
 In proceedings of ACM SIGPLAN '90 Conference on Programming Language Design and Implementation, White Plains, New York, June 1990, pp. 112-126